Nolan Bushnell: Catalyst Technologies Venture Capital Group

 Bushnell founded Catalyst Technologies, one of the earliest business incubators.
 The Catalyst Group companies numbered in the double digits and included Androbot, Etak, Cumma, and Axlon.

-Axlon launched many consumer and consumer electronic products successfully, most notably AG Bear, a bear that mumbled/echoed a child's words back to him/her.
+Axlon launched many consumer and consumer electronic products successfully, most notably AG Bear, a bear that mumbled/echoed a child's words back to it.
 In the late 1980s, Axlon managed the development of two new games for the Atari 2600, most likely as part of a marketing attempt to revive sales of the system, already more than a decade old.
 This included Motorodeo, a monster truck-themed games that was one of the last games developed for the Atari 2600 system, being released in 1990.
 The company was largely sold to Hasbro.

 Etak, founded in 1984, was the first company to digitize the maps of the world, as part of the first commercial automotive navigation system; the maps ultimately provided the backbone for Google Maps, mapquest.com, and other navigation systems; it was sold to Rupert Murdoch in the 1980s.
 In May 2000 the company, headquartered in Menlo Park, California, became a wholly owned subsidiary of Tele Atlas.

 While many of the ideas eventually led to current-day innovations, most of Catalyst's companies eventually failed due to a lack of underlying technology available in the 1980s to sustain these high-tech innovations.
-For example, Catalyst's companies included CinemaVision, which attempted to develop high definition television.
+For example, Catalyst's companies included CinemaVision, which attempted to develop high-definition television.
 Cumma attempted to distribute video games using special vending machines that would write the game onto discs on demand.
 ByVideo developed an early online shopping experience using kiosks and Laser Discs that allowed shoppers to virtually purchase products that would then be delivered later.

 PlayNet/Aristo

-In 1996 Nolan Bushnell became senior consultant to the small game developer Aristo International after it bought Borta, Inc., where he was chairman.
+After a failed bid to purchase Atari Games in 1996, the company which carried on Atari's arcade legacy, Nolan Bushnell became senior consultant to the small game developer Aristo International after it bought Borta, Inc., where he was chairman.
 Aristo's CEO and chairman was Mouli Cohen.
 In association with Aristo, Bushnell spearheaded TeamNet, a line of multiplayer-only arcade machines targeted towards adults, which allowed teams of up to four players to compete either locally or remotely via internet.
 Aristo was later renamed PlayNet.
 Borta Inc. Developed video games that included versions of Urban Strike and Jungle Strike along with online Sports Games.
 Aristo developed two main products: a touchscreen interface bar-top/arcade system that would also provide internet access, phone calls, and online networked tournaments; and a digital jukebox, capable of storing thousands of songs and downloading new releases.
 By late 1997 the company was facing financial troubles and was planning to withdraw the units it had released in the field and relaunch the line with improvements to the credit card swipe system and internet connections.
 The company died shortly before the dot-com bubble burst with its prototype machines still in development in 1997.